christophergaldi6/Data_Science/README.md

 # Data-Science
-A collection of Data Science projects I have worked on.
+# CPSC 392
+These are a collection projects and assignments that were created using Jupyter Notebooks to utilize data science measures such as Linear Regression, Logistical Regression, K-Means, Clustering, and other methods to analyze data.

 ## FIFA Project

 ## Project 1
-A Data Science project created in Jupyter Notebook that looks at

 ## Project 2